 Guides let you gather your favorite posts into a single piece of content, much like Instagram Highlights.
 It is written in an editorial style, almost like an essay.
 The application allows you to store posts from your feed and others’ feeds.

 The caption field of each embed lets you provide more details about the product or venue you are promoting.
 Guides are fantastic for building a list of site recommendations, and the ideas already given in the Highlights section.
 In case you are hesitant about using this feature, don’t be.
 You can store drafts of guides until you’re ready to publish them.

 6. Read the captions carefully

 It is your opening sentence that will capture viewers’ attention, determining whether they will continue to read.
 After paying attention to the first line of your caption, you should check the rest of it.
-With Instagram’s latest addition of keyword search, what you write in your caption is more crucial than ever.
-You used to be cutesy or stylized with your words, and while you can still do so, you should make sure you’re using terms that you want others to associate with you.
+With Instagram’s latest addition to keyword search, what you write in your caption is more crucial than ever.
+You used to be cutesy or stylised with your words, and while you can still do so, you should make sure you’re using terms that you want others to associate with you.
 This could include your brand and product names, as well as broad terms linked to your business sector, similar to basic keyword research.

-7. Constantly use Instagram Live
+7. Constantly use instagram live